Condo Insurance in North Dakota

 What Does Condo Insurance Cover?

-- Liability coverage: This can help pay for costs associated with injuries or property damage a third party, such as a guest or delivery person, may experience while in your condo.
+- Condo liability coverage: This can help pay for costs associated with injuries or property damage that a third party, such as a guest or delivery person, experiences while in your condo.
 It can also help pay your costs if you face a lawsuit as a result of those injuries or that property damage.

-- Contents coverage: Also called personal property coverage, this can help pay to repair or replace your belongings in the event that fire, severe weather, theft, vandalism or any other covered event damages or destroys them.
+- Condo contents coverage: Also called personal property coverage, this can help pay to repair or replace your belongings if fire, severe weather, theft, vandalism or any other covered event damages or destroys them.